StackItHQ/pes-samarth0104/README.md

 9. **Developed a Flask frontend for easier CRUD operations**:
    - Simplified writing SQL queries by building a CRUD interface using Flask for better usability and faster operations.
+   - Was a pain to use SQL queries so made it simpler.

+## Extra
+1. Initially, CRUD operations were mistakenly handled through Python code, but it was later realized that these operations can be directly managed within Google Sheets.
+2. The synchronization between Google Sheets and the database (both Sheets to DB and DB to Sheets) was implemented step by step and then merged.
+3. An attempt was made to dynamically create tables from Google Sheets.
+However, this failed due to issues with primary keys and data types, leading to duplicates and all fields being set as varchar.
+As a result, a single Google Sheet with a manually defined schema was used.
+4. Initially, periodic updates were implemented.
+This was later changed to an event-based system, where the solution looks for changes in real time.